comunica/Article-SSWS2020-AMF/content/related-work.md

 for query evaluation
 at the expense of more bandwidth usage and slower query times.

+TPF follows the REST architectural style, and aims to be a fully self-descriptive API.
+TPF achieves this by including _metadata_ and _controls_ in all of its RDF responses next to the main data.
+The metadata can contain anything that may be useful for clients during query execution, such as cardinality estimates.
+The controls are described in a declarative manner using the [Hydra Core vocabulary](cite:cites hydra), and allow clients to detect how queries can be executed against the API.
+In the case of TPF, these controls describe a form with _subject_, _predicate_ and _object_ parameters.

 The client-side algorithm that is often used in implementations is _greedy_, and always chooses one pattern based on the lowest estimated number of matches, and recursively applies its bindings to the remaining patterns.